luketurner/starter-kit/README.rst

 About
 -----

 Get started on Javascript experiments quickly with the base starter-kit.
-This kit includes no client-side frameworks or code, only build tooling and the Skeleton css framework.
+This kit includes no client-side frameworks or code, only build tooling.

 Supports CoffeeScript and SASS autocompilation and heavily leverages webpack to simplify requiring and using assets.